 In the latest instalment of SHOWstudio’s ‘In Your Face’ series, Jafa gives a candid and wide-reaching interview to Carrie Scott that touches on themes specific to the work, and more generally around identity, race and what it means to be an artist in contemporary America.

-Watch the film above and head down to Store Studios, 180 The Strand to see it in-situ alongside ‘Love Is The Message, The Message Is Death’ between 12pm and 7pm on 12th-13th December and from 12pm until 10pm on 14th December.
+Watch the film above and head down to The Store X, 180 The Strand to see it in-situ alongside ‘Love Is The Message, The Message Is Death’ between 12pm and 7pm on 12th-13th December and from 12pm until 10pm on 14th December.

 Love Is The Message, The Message Is Death is open 12pm-7pm Tues-Sat and 12pm-6pm Sun until 14th December and is free.

-Find out more about what’s on at Store Studios, including Everything At Once, and installations by Ryoji Ikeda, Jeremy Shaw, and Virgil Abloh & Ben Kelly here.
+Find out more about what’s on at The Store X, including Everything At Once, and installations by Ryoji Ikeda, Jeremy Shaw, and Virgil Abloh & Ben Kelly here.